 The Chinese Photobook reveals for the first time the richness and diversity of this heritage.
-This deluxe, lavishly produced volume is based on a collection compiled by Martin Parr and Dutch photographer team WassinkLundgren.
-While the collection was inspired initially by Parr’s interest in propaganda books and in finding key works of socialist realist photography from the early days of the Communist Party and the Cultural Revolution era, the selection of books includes key volumes published as early as 1900, as well as contemporary volumes by emerging Chinese photographers.
+This truly monumental publication is based on a collection compiled by Martin Parr and Dutch photographer team WassinkLundgren.
+The selection of books includes key volumes published as early as 1900, socialist realist photography from the early days of the Communist Party and the Cultural Revolution as well as contemporary volumes by emerging Chinese photographers.

 From the 1900s to the present

 Editors: Martin Parr and WassinkLundgren